irmen/pylibxmplite/README.md

 ```

 There's also a ``xmp.play_buffer()`` method that is more suited to be integrated
 into an async pull API.
+It's used in the "modplay" example (which utilizes my
+other library, [miniaudio](https://github.com/irmen/pyminiaudio), for sound playback).

 There's also extensive documentation for the underlying [libxmp API](https://github.com/cmatsuoka/libxmp/blob/master/docs/libxmp.rst).